atmtools/typhon/doc/tutorials/fileset.rst

             "{hour}{minute}{second}-{end_hour}{end_minute}{end_second}.nc"
    )

 Nothing interesting happens so far.
-We imported the Dataset class from the typhon module, created a Dataset object and told it where to find its files.
+We imported the FileSet class from the typhon module, created a FileSet object and told it where to find its files.
 These words surrounded by braces (e.g. "{year}") are called placeholders.
-They work like regular expressions and generalize the path, so we need not give explicit paths that point to the files directly.
-The Dataset object can fill those placeholders by itself when searching for files.
+They work like regular expressions and generalize the path, so we need not give explicit paths that point to each file directly.
+The FileSet object can fill those placeholders by itself when searching for files.
 Let's see it in action:

 .. code-block:: python